-- 1. Choose File > Export Image > Overview or File > Export Image > Analysis. - 2.
+- 1. Do either of the following: - Press the Export image tool (in the upper right corner of the view you want to export. - Use File > Export Image > Overview or File > Export Image > Analysis. - 2.
 Specify the file name and choose the export format: Adobe PDF (.pdf), Microsoft PowerPoint-optimized (.pptx), PNG image (.png) or JPG image (.jpg, .jpeg). - If you choose Adobe PDF format and a particular font is not supported there, a similar font will be substituted for the original one automatically. - If you choose the format that is optimized for use with Microsoft PowerPoint, the GenVision Pro image is converted into an editable set of objects that can be grouped, ungrouped and moved within the target application.
 To constrain an object (e.g., a GenVision Pro track) within Microsoft PowerPoint to move only vertically, rather than laterally, hold down the Shift key.